Skip to main content

 • Most clients recover the full migration cost within 12 to 18 months from lower hosting, plugin, and maintenance costs alone.

+That spread is real, not a negotiation tactic.
+The line items below explain exactly which number matches which project.
 Here is every cost factor, broken down by project type, with real numbers.

 WordPress powers 43% of all websites.
 It is the most-used CMS in the world.
 It is also the most-hacked, the most plugin-dependent, and the slowest when it comes to Core Web Vitals at scale.